danielgottt/CyberBodega/README.md

 ## https://danielgottt.github.io/CyberBodega/

 ### I like to share resources and information I learn through this github page!
 Enjoy!!
-> If you have any suggestions, reach out to me!
+> If you would like to add, please reach out to me!

 * [Getting Started](./resources/getting_started.md)
 * [Training](./resources/training.md)